SAP/fundamental-tools/doc/app.md

 Pattern based apps solve complex problems by re-usable patterns, rather than using complex frameworks.

 Without frameworks in between you and your application, what remains are code-patterns  and basic programming skills, you can start with.
 First applying patterns of others, then modifying them and finally building your own.
-With some knowledge of ABAP, or JavaScript or both, it is easy to try, no matter of ABAP of Web development background.
+With some knowledge of ABAP, or JavaScript or both, you can give it a try.

 Apps comprise of four levels (JavaScript or JS stands for TypeScript or EcmaScript):